andwj/rpg-game/README.md

 The tileset was colorized (no mean feat!) by PriorBlue (user of OpenGameArt.org).
 Link: http://opengameart.org/content/recolor-all-the-items

-I have merely repacked the tiles into two separate tilesets.
+I have merely repacked the colored tiles into a tileset and made some minor edits.

 Milestone 1